 Ensure your patient receives your choice of treatment

-When you want to ensure patients receive Remodulin, indicate “Dispense as Written, Brand Medically Necessary, and No Substitution” in the space provided on the Remodulin Referral Form as shown in the example below.
-For additional assistance with filling out your Remodulin Referral Form, contact a representative and request a copy of the Example Referral Form.
+To ensure your patients receive Remodulin, indicate “Dispense as Written, Brand Medically Necessary, and No Substitution” in the space provided on the Remodulin Referral Form as shown in the example below.
+For additional assistance with filling out your Remodulin Referral Form, download the Example Referral Form or contact a representative.

 Prescriber Signature Example